Position Trading

 Utilise Resources

 Some brokers offer additional resources to support their customers when position trading.
 These include public forums and training course videos.
-Forums are a great resource for building knowledge by discussing topics from how to close a short position to how to analyse a business’s accounting statements.
-Trading 212 and eToro both have forums that are popular amongst position traders.
+Forums are a great resource for building knowledge by discussing topics from how to close a short position to how to analyse a business’s accounting statements. eToro has a forum that is popular amongst position traders.

 Traders can purchase strategy management books online or download PDFs to increase their knowledge.
 A good example of this is Trading for Dummies.
 Alternatively, there are extensive resources available on third-party websites to help develop investors’ core position trading strategies.
 Sites including YouTube and TradingView offer valuable insights for strategy development too.